ludenticus/vpn-switcher/README.md

 3. Want to  stay off the hassle of clicking each time Turn off VPN > Turn on next VPN

+4. Want to create a custom shortcut to do this

 ## Requirements